The Ruling Passion (1922 film): Plot

-As described in a film magazine, James Alden (Arliss), a kind-hearted philanthropist, is persuaded to retire from the automobile manufacturing business by his wife (Darling) and daughter Angie (Kenyon), and he accepts the advice of his physician Dr. Stillings (Darley) and goes to live quietly at his Long Island home.
-Being active and healthy, however, he is not contented, and secretly buys an interest in an automobile repair garage with Bill Merrick (Burns), a young man just back from overseas.
+As described in a film magazine, James Alden, a kind-hearted philanthropist, is persuaded to retire from the automobile manufacturing business by his wife and daughter Angie, and he accepts the advice of his physician Dr. Stillings and goes to live quietly at his Long Island home.
+Being active and healthy, however, he is not contented, and secretly buys an interest in an automobile repair garage with Bill Merrick, a young man just back from overseas.
 James assumes the name John Grant for this, and complications arise when Angie meets Bill, who does not know that his partner is her father.
 The man they purchased the garage from threatens to force them out of business.
 Bill, feeling sorry for his partner who "has a wife and daughter depending on him," decides to apply to James Alden for help, because his partner John Grant stated he worked for him for years.
 James refuses the request for aid, however, and Angie tenders her own check to Bill.
 Finally, when Bill goes to ask for Angie's hand in marriage, James has to confess to the astonished young man that he is also his partner.
 James has won back his health and a new son-in-law.